 The Guadalupe Mine, located adjacent to the Guadalupe mill, resumed commercial production in 2018 after a five-year hiatus and is now the largest producing mine on the property.
 Production comes from multiple veins at various levels within the largest known vein cluster on the site.
-In Q1 2025, the Guadalupe Mine supplied 47% of the mill feed compared to 56% in Q1 2024.
-Monthly average mining grades during the quarter ranged from 161 to 168 g/t silver.
-Production during the quarter was primarily sourced from the Santa Rosa, Rata, Dolores, and Kena area veins on Levels 140, 175 and 215.
+In Q2 2025, the Guadalupe Mine supplied 50% of the mill feed, of which 6% came from the Kena mine, compared to 49% in Q2 2024.
+Monthly average mining grades during the quarter ranged from 162 to 172 g/t silver.
+Production during the quarter was primarily sourced from the Kena, Delores, Santa Rosa, Rata, Carolina and Caballo veins on Levels 140, 175 and 215.
 With its cost-efficient infrastructure and the discovery of the new Kena Vein South, the Company is upgrading infrastructure within the mine for more efficient production.